 Lead generation/ sales

-Content is an important tool for generating leads or making sales and here’s a great demonstration of that from Hubspot.
+Content is an essential tool for generating leads or making sales, and here’s a great demonstration of that from Hubspot.
 The graphic shows that bloggers need to publish at least 1X per week to gain customers.

-But, beyond that, the digital marketing train isn’t really driving sales.
-That’s really a function of the rest of your marketing program in terms of positioning, advertising, and pricing.
+But, beyond that, the digital marketing train isn’t driving sales.
+That’s a function of the rest of your marketing program in terms of positioning, advertising, and pricing.

 Digital advertising and PPC

-PPC or pay-per-click advertising isn’t the only options out there, and maybe not even the best option.
-I generally like Facebook advertising for its great ability to target based on demographics and lifestyle.
+PPC or pay-per-click advertising isn’t the only option out there, and maybe not even the best option.
+I generally like Facebook advertising for its exceptional ability to target based on demographics and lifestyle.

 Another option for advertising is using affiliate marketing and let them advertise for you — in exchange for a revenue share.